 There are many types of birth control, including hormonal, permanent, emergency, barrier, and natural methods.
-Deciding which one is best for you is a personal decision that factors in your health needs and each method’s effectiveness rate.
+Deciding which one is best for you is a personal decision that you must make based on your health needs and each method’s effectiveness rate.

 Hormonal Birth Control